ingwinlu/erllex/README.rst

 erllex
 ======

-A simple regex lexer sample programm to showoff erlang regular expressions and subgroup matching.
+A simple regex lexer sample program to showoff erlang regular expressions and subgroup matching.